PlasmaStark/salix/src/contents/blog/2024-10-09-piracy-shield.md

 ### Patient zero

 On February 15th 2024, Piracy Shield blocked access to Zenlayer's whole Content Distribution Network (CDN).
 A CDN is a network of strategically distributed servers, connecting you to the closest one to improve connection speed.
-What hapened, and how?
+What happened, and how?

-A Zenlayer-hosted website was likely (and illegaly) streaming movies or football games, and Service Providers received a takedown ticket; we can only speculate on what happens after this step.
+A Zenlayer-hosted website was likely (and illegally) streaming movies or football games, copyright holders produced a takedown ticket and Service Providers received it; we can only speculate on what happens after this step.

 - If Piracy Shield provides an IP address, Service Providers probably block them for their users.
 - If Piracy Shield provides the FQDN instead, Service Providers probably try to find and block all connected IPs.
 For instance, my website `www.leonardoerrati.com` has four (`185.199.108.153`, `185.199.109.153`, `185.199.110.153`, `185.199.111.153`)